Emergency Dental Services

 Don't Wait — Most Dental Problems Get Worse, Not Better

-A lot of people sit on a dental problem for days because they’re not sure if it’s “bad enough” to call about.
+Many people wait on a dental problem for days because they’re not sure if it’s “bad enough” to call about.
 In most cases, waiting makes it worse.
 Infection spreads.
 Pain intensifies.
 And what might have been a simple fix at first can turn into a root canal — or worse.

 If something hurts, or looks wrong, or just doesn’t feel right — call (208) 400-9946.
 We’d rather tell you it can wait than have you suffer unnecessarily.